Skip to content

 Reading and Writing Fields

-If you need to read and copy a field’s value, you can then dereference the borrowed field:
+If a field is copyable, you can read and copy a field’s value by dereferencing the borrowed field:

 module 0x2::m {